 3. Arranging the ultrasound microphone close to the cage and connecting it to the UltraSoundGate device via the supplied extension cable.
 Note that larger acoustically reflective surfaces (such as the walls of a plexiglas cage) surrounding the microphone and/or the animals may introduce unwanted reverberation.
 Also, keep in mind that the receiving angle of the microphone is relatively small at higher frequencies.
 Therefore, the distance between the cage base and the microphone should be adopted to the dimension of the cage base.

 4. Setting up the Avisoft-RECORDER USGH software from the command “Options”/”Configuration…” Select the desired sample rate and trigger mode.
-The sample rate should be slightly higher than twice the maximum frequency of the USVs that should be analyzed.
-So, for a maximum signal frequency of 100 kHz, a sample rate of 214 or 250 kHz would be appropriate.
-For continuous recording sessions over longer periods of time (e.g. 30 minutes), the “Trigger” option “permanent” should be selected.
+The sample rate must be higher than twice the maximum frequency of the USVs that should be analyzed.
+So, for a maximum signal frequency of 120 kHz, a sample rate of 250 kHz would be appropriate.
+For continuous recording sessions over longer periods of time (e.g. 10 minutes), the “Trigger” options “permanent (unlimited)” or “permanent (limited)” should be selected.
 In case there are only sporadic vocalizations that need to be monitored over several hours or days, the trigger option “level of this channel” should be used.
 See the tutorial on Avisoft-RECORDER for details.

 5. Adjusting the recording level either from the level meter on the UltraSoundGate device or from the level displays in the RECORDER software.
 To do this from the RECORDER software, first click at the Pause button and then at the red Record button and adjust the red gain control knob on the UltraSoundGate unit until the level meter indicates an appropriate recording level.
 Any overmodulation (indicated by red color on both the level meter and the real time spectrogram display) should be avoided.